9 Things Everyone Has Done to Pay the Darn Rent (and What You Should Do Instead)

 My hope is I’ll have brilliantly (or simply forgetfully) left a $20 bill in one of the pockets.
 Sometimes I luck out, but most of the time I don’t.

-What to Do Instead: Start an emergency fund with Digit.
+What to Do Instead: Start an emergency fund with Stash.

 This innovative program saves your money without you having to lift a finger.
-Simply link it to your checking account and the app’s algorithms will determine small (and safe!) amounts of money to withdraw into a separate, FDIC-insured savings account.
+Simply link it to your checking account and ask the app to automatically debit your account for a few bucks each week.
+Stash will help you invest your savings into dozens of different options.
+Plus, they give you a free $5 just for signing up.

 Using this set-it-and-forget-it strategy, I’ve put more than two months’ rent into an emergency fund.

 Then, the next time you’re desperate for rent money, you’ll hopefully already have it stashed away!

 Craigslist has quite the array of odd jobs -- and I mean odd.